ganeti/ganeti/doc/design-2.0-cluster-parameters.rst

 Objective
 ---------

-With the introduction of the HVM hypervisor in Ganeti 1.2 and the implementation of multiple hypervisor support in Ganeti 2.0, the way the cluster parameters are handled needs to be reorganized accordingly.
+We need to enhance the way attributes for instances and other clusters parameters are handled internally within Ganeti in order to have better flexibility in the following cases:

+- introducting new parameters
+- writing command line interfaces or APIs for these parameters
+- supporting new 2.0 features

 Background
 ----------